ArcanePlugins/Treasury/README.md

 command and update checker.
 Treasury is used by economy provider plugins through Bukkit's Service Manager.

 ## ❓ Why Treasury?
+Why not Vault?

 I've tried my best to explain my intentions behind Treasury in [Treasury's feedback thread on the SpigotMC Forums](https://www.spigotmc.org/threads/new-economy-api-looking-for-your-feedback.527805/).

-The original post is all you need to see regarding this.
+The original post is all you need to see regarding this. 🙂

 ## 🧱 What plugins will work with Treasury when it is released?